It’s official — Planet Word will open on Thursday, October 22nd!

 Planet Word is also launching DIVERCITIES, a monthly online program created in partnership with Shared_Studios, a global collective that creates meaningful human connections between people separated by distance and difference.
 Each month, a local D.C. comedian, poet, artist, journalist, educator, or activist will join in conversation with peers from around the world to explore the rich, unique ways different cities and cultures use and experience language.
 Participants include Nigerian poets, Iraqi hip hop artists, street artists from Germany and Mexico, and comedians from Los Angeles and Rwanda.

 The first DIVERCITIES program will take place September 9.
-Learn more about this and Planet Word’s other online programming here.
+Learn more about this and Planet Word’s other online programming on our Events Calendar.

 The museum will also house one of Shared_Studios’ famed Portals, featuring immersive AV technology that enables visitors to converse and interact with people from around the world as if in the same room.
 Visitors to the Planet Word Portal will make connections with others across the globe — and in doing so discover the richness of languages and how words shape our lives, our decisions, and our relationships.